NataliaSanchezTamayo/VirtualUSG/Readme.md

 Once registered the filter is always accessible as a web camera device, the bitmap is updated when the application b_frame_grabber under the project (Folder) DSCam.

+at this point image in the team viewer display appears to be mirrored path to the file is curently in the desktop, must be changed camera is not detected with WebRTC test